jjmalina/blog/content/posts/laziness-and-streams-pt-1.md

 Pretty cool huh?
 At this point I was curious about being able to do this in Python and JavaScript which I'm more familiar with.
 I found this [great article by Jeremy Fairbank on creating functional streams in JavaScript](https://blog.jeremyfairbank.com/javascript/functional-javascript-streams-2/)

-Python is my go-to language, so in the next post I'll implement `Stream` in Python.
+Python is my go-to language, so in the next part I'll implement `Stream` in Python.
 The challenge is that Python doesn't have non-strictness or laziness the same way that Scala does.